higgledy piggledy houses in Marseille

 My Favourite Places to Eat in Marseille, France

-Although Marseille is the capital of Provence, I’m 99% certain that the image people conjure up when they think of the region is definitely not one of this gritty city.
+Although Marseille is the capital of Provence, I’m 99% certain that the image people conjure up when they think of the region is definitely not even close to Marseille’s mean streets.
 Unlike some other parts of France I’ve visited, which are more geared towards tourists and appear rather on the polished side as long as you stick to the areas you’re supposed to visit, the atmosphere here is not a manufactured one.

-I spent almost four months docking regularly in the passenger port at Marseille and spent most of my time running from place to place like a madman trying to see as much as I possibly could, and discovering some exquisitely intriguing areas in the process.
+Over the years I’ve run here there and everywhere discovering some exquisitely intriguing areas in the process.
 I’m sure there are still a million places that I’ve yet to see within the city, but for the time being, here are my personal best things to do in Marseille.
+(And why I think the answer to ‘Is Marseille worth visiting’ is, absolument.)

 Marseille is the oldest city in the whole of France, and has been the home of an important port since the days of the Ancient Greeks and Romans.
 (You’ve got to admit, that’s pretty full on old.)